-Screening guestions Response Evidence

-ooreening questions No Yes Uncertain

-Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation? ⊠ Direct Payments are a mechanism to give those eligible for care and support greater choice and control over how their eligible needs are met.
+Screening questions Response Evidence Octooning questions No Yes Unco Uncertain Evidence Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation? ⊠ Direct Payments are a mechanism to give those eligible for care and support greater choice and control over how their eligible needs are met.
 This is the Government's preferred method for provision of care and support but cannot be a default option and would not impact negatively upon individual Human Rights.
 Evidence used to inform this assessment includes analysis of the proposal and feedback from the consultation process which found no concerns in relation to human rights.